Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 GREEN PUSH

-Saudi Arabia has been criticized for acting too slowly, with Climate Action Tracker giving it the lowest possible ranking of “critically insufficient.”
+Climate Action Tracker gives Saudi Arabia the lowest possible ranking of “critically insufficient.”

-And experts say it is too early to tell what the impact of Saudi’s nascent solar and wind projects will be.
+Experts say it is too early to assess the impact of Saudi’s nascent solar and wind projects.
 Its first renewable energy plant opened in April and its first wind farm began generating power in August.

-Megaprojects, such as futuristic city NEOM, also incorporate green energy plans including a $5 billion hydrogen plant, and Saudi state-linked entities are pivoting to green fundraising.
+Saudi megaprojects also incorporate green energy plans including a $5 billion hydrogen plant, and state-linked entities are pivoting to green fundraising.

-Some investors have expressed concerns over the kingdom’s carbon footprint.
-Others say Saudi Arabia emits the least carbon per barrel of oil and that de facto ruler Prince Mohammed is serious about economic diversification.
+Some investors have expressed concerns over the kingdom’s carbon footprint while others say it emits the least carbon per barrel of oil.

 “Obviously the carbon footprint is an issue.
-However, we would highlight that realistically carbon is going to be slow to phase out, and oil is here for some time yet,” Tim Ash at BlueBay Asset Management said in emailed comments.
-(Reporting by Yousef Saba and Saeed Azhar in Riyadh, Marwa Rashad in London and Maher Chmaytelli in Dubai; Additional reporting by Raya Jalbi in Dubai; writing by Ghaida Ghantous; editing by Nick Macfie and Jason Neely)
+However, we would highlight that realistically carbon is going to be slow to phase out, and oil is here for some time yet,” said Tim Ash at BlueBay Asset Management. ($1 = 3.7507 riyals) (Reporting by Yousef Saba and Saeed Azhar in Riyadh, Marwa Rashad in London and Maher Chmaytelli in Dubai; additional reporting by Raya Jalbi in Dubai; writing by Ghaida Ghantous; editing by Nick Macfie and Jason Neely)

 Advertisement